 > Our review guidelines

-Millions of bicycles are stolen in the US and Europe each year, so it’s always a good idea to carry a lock if you’re leaving your bike anywhere.
+Millions of bicycles are stolen in the US and Europe each year.

 Trouble is, some locks are often cumbersome to carry.